 A circle, by definition, must end where it began.
 We must move to recycling technologies that restore the quality to enable in-kind domestic recycling, so the circle ends where it began.

-At AmSty, we're already using a circular recycling solution for polystyrene – we call it PolyUsable, because "poly" means many.
+At AmSty, we're already using a circular recycling solution for polystyrene.

-Instead of downcycling (or landfilling) a polystyrene coffee cup, the PolyUsable process restores the quality of the original material so it can be made into a cup again…and again….and again.
-The circular recycling process is similar to melting an ice cube back to its original state of water and freezing it again into a cube (and melting and freezing and melting and freezing – an infinite cycle with no degradation).
+Instead of downcycling (or landfilling) a polystyrene coffee cup, this process restores the quality of the original material so it can be made into a cup again…and again….and again.
+It's similar to melting an ice cube back to its original state of water and freezing it again into a cube (and melting and freezing and melting and freezing – an infinite cycle with no degradation).

 It doesn't get much more sustainable than that.